 Tunisia'sTunisia's capital is one of those cities where one can find the old mingling with the modern at a quiet pace.
-The city's fame comes from its being the major political and financial centre of the country.
-Alongside its main attractions are the Avenue Habib Bourguiba, nicknamed "the Tunisian Champs Elysees" (which already gives you a clue of what's in wait!), the Medina Quarter with its white wall and blue window building style typical of Tunisian architecture, the Municipal Theatre, the Bardo National Museum, and of course, the quintessential North African souqs offering visitors endless lots of souvenirs and treasured merchandise.
+The city's fame comes from its central political and financial center.
+Alongside its main attractions is the Avenue Habib Bourguiba, nicknamed "the Tunisian Champs Elysees" (which already gives you a clue of what's in wait!), the Medina Quarter with its white wall and blue window building style typical of Tunisian architecture, the Municipal Theatre, the Bardo National Museum, and of course, the quintessential North African souqs offering visitors endless lots of souvenirs and treasured merchandise.

-Once a major port and powerhouse in the Ancient World, this port city was once Rome'sRome's most formidable adversary, both on land and sea.
-The city is an architectural gem replete with ruins of the once Phoenician metropolis.
+A major port and powerhouse in the Ancient World, this port city was once Rome'sRome's most formidable adversary, both on land and sea.
+The city is an architectural gem replete with the once Phoenician metropolis's ruins.
 Famous sites include the Baths of Antoninus and the Carthage National Museum.
-But don't be fooled; Carthage is in itself an open-air museum that attracts thousands of visitors each year who come to marvel at this ancient, well-preserved ‘time capsule’.
+But don't be fooled; Carthage is in itself an open-air museum that attracts thousands of visitors each year who come to marvel at this ancient, well-preserved ''time capsule''.

-- Hammamet offers a refreshing introduction to the culture of North Africa and Tunisia.
+Hammamet offers a refreshing introduction to the culture of North Africa and Tunisia.

-With its sandy stretches on the Mediterranean and beautiful well-preserved Medina, Old Town, Hammamet considered Tunisia'sTunisia's original Tourism resort.
-The town warmly wraps around a cove on the Cap Bon Peninsula making it the ultimate destination for lazing about in the sun.
+With its sandy stretches on the Mediterranean and beautiful, well-preserved Medina, Old Town, Hammamet considered Tunisia'sTunisia's original Tourism resort.
+The town warmly wraps around a cove on the Cap Bon Peninsula, making it the ultimate destination for lazing about in the sun.
 But if you find yourself wanting to get off the beach, its strategic location allows you to explore the rest of Cap Bon'sBon's tourist attractions.